 Raleigh, NC – Today, The Friday Institute for Educational Innovation in the College of Education at NC State University launched a free, online experience specifically for students called Students LEAD (Learn, Explore, & Advocate Differently), in partnership with the Oak Foundation.
-This first-of-its-kind course helps students understand their own style of learning.
+This first-of-its-kind course helps students understand their own learning.
 Upon completion of the course, students receive an “Advocacy Plan,” which outlines their strengths and challenges and makes recommendations to consider and is shared with their educators.

 Students LEAD was created because all students learn differently.
 The course was developed to help students, especially those who may struggle with attention, time management, memory, or expressing ideas, understand that they are not alone and that specific strategies can support their learning.
 Additionally, learners who understand and reflect upon their own learning — using metacognitive strategies — are more likely to succeed, according to research.
 “The encouraging conclusion is that the gap between high achievers and struggling students can be closed by guiding the latter to develop a metacognitive approach to learning” (Wilson & Conyers, 2016).